-Another way of stopping the program is to press the "panic button" which is marked ESCAPE on the keyboard.
-It is at the top left of the keyboard.
-If the computer seems to be ignoring you because it's too busy running a program you can nearly always get its attention by pressing the ESCAPE button.
-When you do that it will stop running your program and print a > prompt to show that it has stopped the program and that you have command again.
+Another way of stopping the program is to press the 'panic button' which is marked ESCAPE (it's at the top left of the keyboard).
+If the computer seems to be ignoring you because it's too busy running a program.
+You can nearly always get its attention by pressing the ESCAPE key.
+When you do that it will stop running your program and print a > prompt to show that it has stopped the program and is waiting for your command.

-When the computer shows a > it is in Command Mode.
+When the computer shows a > it is in command mode.
 You can change your program, give it commands for immediate execution, or tell it to RUN the program (in its memory) again.
 It doesn't forget a program when you press ESCAPE.

-If the computer is in command mode (in other words the last thing on the screen is >) then you can command it to print the program in its memory by typing and pressing RETURN.
+If the computer is in command mode (in other words if the last thing on the screen is >) then you can command it to print the program in its memory by typing and pressing RETURN.